 - Air: The nearest airport is Girona where you can reach starting from Barcelona El Prat.
 Once there you can take one bus departing every hour from Monday to Friday.

-- Trains: This is probably the most convenient option.
-Run every 45 minutes, every day of the week. if you need more information, is better to check their website.
+- Train: This is probably the most convenient option.
+Run every 45 minutes, every day of the week.
+If you need more information, is better to check their website.